Energoatom: Rivne NPP

 The first nuclear power plant in Ukraine with power water-cooled reactors of the VVER type.
 The annual production of electricity is about 20 billion kWh.
 The RNPP operates an automated radiation monitoring system (ARMS) equipped with seismic monitoring systems and RODOS (Real Time Online Decision Support) decision support system.
-This energy complex is unique for Ukraine and one of the best in the world in terms of the accuracy of parameters and characteristics.
+This energy complex is notable in Ukraine for the accuracy of its operating parameters and technical characteristics.